-Survival is sometimes counterintuitive.
+Sometimes Survival is counter-intuitive.

 Remember, the gut response is not necessarily the right response.
-Just as panic and struggle are the two most common wrong responses to surviving quicksand, feeling victimized and seeking revenge are a man’s two most common wrong reactions to the surviving her affair.
+Just as panic and struggle are the two most common wrong responses to surviving quicksand, feeling victimized and seeking revenge are a man’s two most common wrong reactions to surviving her affair.

 Maybe you’re wondering…

 …how could any man not feel like a victim and want some kind of revenge after making the painful discovery he was being played for a fool?

 Notice: I’m not saying your gut reactions are wrong.
 What I’m saying is that staying in that state of mind won’t help you survive; in fact, it will do you more harm than good.
 Before the end of this article, I will show you why.

 When it comes to surviving infidelity, having the right coping skills, tools, and strategies makes all the difference in the world.
 It’s like a mechanic having the right tools when your car breaks down.
 He might be able to diagnose the problem; he might be able to tell you what caused the problem and how the problem started.
 But if he doesn’t have the right parts, the right skills, and the right knowledge to fix the car… you aren’t going anywhere.
 If you want to get the right results, you must use the right skills, the right tools, and the right strategies.
 Let’s talk about having the right coping skills and strategies.